Tab-Y/readme-generator/README.md

 ## Description

 This is a professional README generator, to expedite the formatting and filling in information for a README file.
+It was created to help create README files with a professional structure that can be editted to add fine details after it is made.

 ## Installation